BFN Springer Theory: Introduction

 \subsection{Toric case}

 Suppose that $ G = T $ is a torus.
 In this case, the Springer fibres and the associated modules can be very easily understood.
-Using our method, we construct all the indecomposable weight modules in category $\mathcal O$.
+Using our method, we construct all the simple and Verma modules in category $\mathcal O$.
 Furthermore one can encode the structure of these modules using hyperplane arrangements as in \cite{BLPW1, BDGH}.